NFJones/idling-at-home/README.md

 # idling-at-home

-`idling-at-home` will start and stop Folding&Home based on whether or not your computer is idle.
+`idling-at-home` will start and stop Folding@Home based on whether or not your computer is idle.

 ## Usage